mhwlng/kiosk-server/README.md

 chromium-browser --noerrdialogs --disable-infobars --kiosk 'http://127.0.0.1:5000'
 ```

-For the 3840x1100 screen, you can increase the zoom level of chromium using --force-device-scale-factor=1.5 on the command line :
+For the 3840x1100 screen, you can increase the zoom level of chromium using --force-device-scale-factor=1.5 on the command line.

+If the web page checks for the dark mode system setting, you can use--force-dark-mode on the command line.

 Some chromium performance related flags can be found here :